vintage-software/javascript/typescript.md

 }
 ```

+## Function level types
+Function parameter types are optional.
+Use at your disgression.

 ## Data Objects and DTOs
 Simple objects such as data transfer objects (DTOs) can by typed to the `any` option to allow
 the most flexibility when working with data.
+Optinally you can define a Interface if needed.

 ``` typescript
 export class TicketsService {